boshmaf/sypy/README.md

 SyPy
 ====

 A Python framework for evaluating Social Graph-based Sybil Detection (SGSD) algorithms in social and information networks.
+More to come.

 Contributors
 ============